 Until completion of the project in spring 2020, there will be no step free access to the upper galleries (rooms 14, 17 and 18 where we show 18th, 19th and early 20th Century Art, including Scottish Art, Impressionism and Post-Impressionism).
 The staircase to these galleries has handrails on each side.

 The south rear entrance of the Royal Scottish Academy (accessed from the Mound) has a ramp with handrails on each side.
-From this entrance a lift provides access to the upper, lower and gardens level of the Scottish National Gallery.
+From this entrance a lift provides access to the upper and lower levels of the Royal Scottish Academy and the gardens level.

-From now until spring 2019 the Gardens Entrance will be temporarily closed.
+From now until summer 2019 the Gardens Entrance will be temporarily closed.
 On re-opening, access to this entrance will be via a step free path through East Princes Street Gardens.